OBJECTIVE OF TASK

 - Technical visits

-Task 11 worked with partners to develop a handbook for bicycle policies for municipal decision makers to establish e-mobility in their communities.
-The partners included the organization ExtraEnergy and others working within the framework of the European Union (EU) project “Go Pedelec!”.
+Task 11 worked with partners to develop a handbook for bicycle policies, for municipal decision makers to establish non-car-based e-mobility in their communities.
+The partners included the consumer organization, ExtraEnergy, and others working within the framework of the European Union (EU) project “Go Pedelec!” which consists of members of cities in Italy, Netherlands, Hungary, Austria, Czech Republic and Germany.

 In early Task meetings, particular attention was paid to the market potential of electric cycles, and the task force identified the following as critical issues to address: